nzbget/nzbget.github.io/_wiki/Installation_on_Windows.md

     nzbget -remove

 ## Post-processing scripts ##
 Most scripts require *Python*.
-You need to download Python from http://www.python.org/ and install it.
+You need to download Python from [www.python.org](http://www.python.org) and install it.
 There are two versions of python: version 2.x and version 3.x.
 Version 2.x is the most widely used.
 All pp-scripts work with python 2.x.
 Some scripts may work with python 3.x but most will fail.

 Put scripts into ppscripts-folder (option *ScriptDir*).
 The scripts should then appear in NZBGet web-interface.

 Check [Catalog of post-processing scripts](Catalog_of_post-processing_scripts) and [Forum](forum).

 ## Restoring configuration ##
-If you want to reuse a configuration file from another NZBGet installation see [[Backup and restore settings]].
+If you want to reuse a configuration file from another NZBGet installation see [Backup and restore settings](Backup_and_restore_settings).

 ## Updates ##
 Version 15 supports automatic updates via web-interface: Settings -> SYSTEM -> Check for updates.